Milerius/tender_samet/README.md

 We are improving these processes by:
 - using a prediction model based on lung X-rays, to determine a lung patient pathology
-- automating coordination between diasgnostics and booking assistant tools, to propose a relevant personalized follow-up appointment with a lung specialist
+- automating coordination between diagnosis and booking assistant tools, to propose a relevant personalized follow-up appointment with a lung specialist

 ## Link to the one page article